zhaomsh3/academic_cv/content/authors/admin/_index.md

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: Department of Urban Planning and Design,
-  The University of Hong Kong
+  - name: Department of Urban Planning and Design,\n The University of Hong Kong

 # Social network links